-Birthday parties are typically all outdoors but indoor spaces are available if needed based on weather or other events on our campus.
-Masks are currently optional in all indoor and outdoor spaces.
+• Birthday parties and small group special events are typically all outdoors but indoor spaces are available if needed based on weather or other events on our campus.

 Meet the farm animals and play in nature!
 Your program leader will introduce children to the chickens, ducks, turkeys, goats, and sheep.
 Additional seasonal activities include: